How To Determine Qualified Wages For The Employee Retention Tax Credit

 Only wages that are subjected to the Federal Insurance Contributions Act U.S. Federal Payroll Tax (FICA) are considered qualified wages.

-Wages that are subject to FICA taxes:
+Wages that are subject to FICA taxes include:

 - Cash wages (salaries, hourly wages)